camchardukian/camchardukian-Daily-Coding-Journal/July 2019/2019-07-12-DailyCoding.md

-# Thursday July 11th, 2019 Daily Coding Journal
+# Friday July 12th, 2019 Daily Coding Journal

 Did not get around to coding today as I was moving into my new apartment, catching up with the girl I'm dating (and haven't seen in a month) and just exhausted from being jetlagged.